gitlabhq/gitlabhq/doc_styleguide.md

     GET /projects/:id/repository/branches
     ```

-- Every method must have a curl example.
+- Every method must have a cURL example.
 - Every method must have a response body (in json format).

 ### Method description